Click on the Dance

 Rainbow

-doc - a fast intermediate dance suitable for two-step music with
+doc Rainbow Rhythm is a fast intermediate dance suitable for two-step music with

 doc Paul Simon's Greatest Hits collection includes the song